Voting machines are in the news

 Yet, most DREs in use today cannot print

-a paper ballot while the voter is still in
+a paper trail while the voter is in

 the voting booth to verify it.